bilroum/AetheroAI-Modern-landing-page-for-an-AI-powered-development-platform/README.md

+# AetheroAI-Modern landing page (React + TypeScript + Vite)

+AetheroAI-Modern-landing-page-for-an-AI-powered-development-platform AitheroAI is responsive landing page, an AI-powered platform for modern engineering teams.
+Built with React, TypeScript, and Tailwind CSS- using Vite for the setup-, this page showcases key features, pricing plans, and calls to action, optimized for performance and clarity.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.